panthuncia/BasicRenderer/README.md

 Feature development is driven purely by what I'm interested in at the moment.

-## Graphical features
+## Graphical Features

 - Nanite-style virtualized geometry using a novel work-graph approach, capable of real-time rendering of scenes with tens of billions of triangles
 - Image-based lighting
 - Normal mapping & contact-refinement parallax heightmaps
 - Support for arbitrary numbers of point, spot, and directional lights using clustered lighting
-- Shadow mapping for all light types
+- Directional shadow mapping
 - Skinned meshes
-- Order-independent transparency using a per-pixel linked-list
+- Order-independent transparency using a per-pixel linked-list OR adaptive voxel-based OIT
 - SSAO with XeGTAO
 - Downsample/upsample bloom
 - Screen-space reflections with FidelityFX SSSR
 - TAA/upscaling with DLSS/FSR

-## Technical features
+## Technical Features
 - A powerful render graph for automatic resource transitions and queue synchronization.
 Supports both retained-mode and immediate-mode GPU command execution.
 - Low-level RHI (Only DX12 backend implemented, for now, but built to support Vulkan)
+- Shader-instrumentation debugging, using [GPU Reshape](https://github.com/GPUOpen-Tools/GPU-Reshape)'s backend
 - GPU-driven rendering with compute culling & ExecuteIndirect
 - Visibility buffer (UE5-style), Deferred, and forward+ rendering
+- Virtual shadow mapping (directional-only for now) with multiple raster modes
 - Clustered lighting with a paged linked-list
 - Async-compute
 - Compute-based skinning